 What is Couples for Christ?

 Couples for Christ (CFC) is a Catholic-based community intended for the renewal and strengthening of Christian family life.
 It brings families together to pray and grow in their marriage vocation, enhance their family relationships and raise their children in accordance with Christian faith, values and teaching.
 CFC welcomes other family groups through its Family Ministries comprising Singles for Christ (SFC), Handmaids of the Lord (HOLD), Servants of the Lord (SOLD), Youth for Christ (YFC) and Kids for Christ (KFC).
 This website contains information about the work and activities of CFC in Thailand.
-For further information, please contact the CFC office via email (email@example.com) or call Ms. Tess Montalbo +66853421243.
+For further information about CFC Thailand and if you wish to join its programmes, please contact the CFC office via email (email@example.com) or call Ms. Tess Montalbo +66853421243.

 Joe and Mila Yamamoto, members of the CFC International Council, visited Bangkok on 28-30 September 2018 and spent time to meet with Edgar/Moonyeen and Jimmy/Naty.
 The couple were here to attend an ASEAN cardio conference.